hausgold/billomat/doc/client.md

 ### Create

-Lets create an client contact by sending the fallowing JSON to the API.
+Lets create a client contact by sending the following JSON to the API.

 ``` JSON
 {